Average Insurance Rates by Car Model Types

 -> Electric Vehicles

-They are more expensive to purchase and repair costs are usually higher with them.
+They are more expensive to purchase and repair costs are usually higher.
 Electric automobiles have batteries that can cost a lot of money to replace if they are involved in a collision.
 Also, they can speed pretty quickly that causes concerns among insurers, especially considering they are very quiet as well.
 So, you will need to pay a bit more to insure an electric car in comparison to similar gas operated models.
 This may not be detrimental considering how much you would save on gas.